|click here to print this item||close window|

-We may rely upon instructions given either orally or in writing by any person in your organisation that we reasonably believe to be authorised by you to communicate with us.
-We will send to you an engagement letter or COI confirming our understanding of the services to be provided and you should contact us as soon as possible if there is any change in those instructions.
+Once we have received instructions, we will send you an Engagement Letter or COI confirming our understanding of the services to be provided.
+You must contact us as soon as possible if there is any change to those instructions.

 7 EMAIL COMMUNICATION

-We will seek to contact you by other means or at another e-mail address if we receive a notification that e-mail has failed to reach you, we will otherwise presume that e-mails have reached you.
+We will seek to contact you by other means or at another e-mail address if we receive a notification that an e-mail has failed to reach you.
+If we do not receive a delivery failure notification, we will assume that e-mails have reached you.

 8 PROVISION OF SERVICES

 We will allocate your work to a person with the appropriate expertise and experience to ensure that you receive the most cost-effective service.

 The Engagement Letter or COI will identify the Principal of our firm who will be responsible for supervising each piece of work.
 They will also state the name and status of the person handling your matter.